 The Pied Piper

-Children’s Theatre of NYC was founded at Holy Trinity Episcopal Church, Inwood in 1999 by Reinaldo ‘Rey-Rey’ Martinez-Cubero, the theatre’s former Executive and Artistic Director.
-During a long search for a possible venue, Rey-Rey came upon the theatre space at Holy Trinity Church, with its rundown stage that at the time was used as storage for folding chairs, lumber, and the oversized toys of a children’s indoor playgroup.
+Children’s Theatre of NYC was founded at Holy Trinity Church Inwood in 1999 by Reinaldo ‘Rey-Rey’ Martinez-Cubero, the theatre’s former Executive and Artistic Director.
+During a long search for a possible venue, Rey-Rey came upon the theatre space at Holy Trinity Church Inwood, with its rundown stage that at the time was used as storage for folding chairs, lumber, and the oversized toys of a children’s indoor playgroup.
 The Reverend